Natural Sciences (Physical)

 The Natural Sciences course teaching mostly involves lectures, practicals, and supervisions.
 The lectures, usually given to several hundred students, are held in the mornings, and the College is ideally located just a few minutes away from the city centre lecture theatres.

 The supervision system is essential to teaching at Cambridge, and at Jesus you'll have regular supervisions in small groups of two to three students.
-In the first year you'll have four supervisions a week, mostly with teaching Fellows, which will usually be held in College.
+In the first year you'll have four supervisions a week, mostly with teaching Fellows, post graduate students, or other senior members of the College.
+These will usually be held in College.

 The College encourages students to participate in scientific research placements in universities and companies in summer vacations.
 Many Physical Science students take part in these activities, for which financial support is available.